 I actually don’t breakfast out as much as I used to.
 I prefer to cook my eggs at home and save my money for dinner.
 However, I always find it difficult to choose what to have at this place, which is a sign that a) they have lots I want to eat, and b) those things are not easily poached in 3 minutes at home.

-🤑Splash out: an amazing meal is memory making
+An amazing meal is memory making.

 Here are two that you’ll be talking about for years to come.